 Bedford home prices are not only among the most expensive in New Hampshire, but Bedford real estate also consistently ranks among the most expensive in America.

-Bedford is a decidedly white-collar town, with fully 89.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bedford is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Bedford who work in management occupations (18.54%), sales jobs (15.92%), and office and administrative support (9.88%).
+Bedford is a decidedly white-collar town, with fully 90.13% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bedford is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bedford who work in management occupations (19.52%), sales jobs (16.60%), and office and administrative support (9.15%).

 Also of interest is that Bedford has more people living here who work in computers and math than 95% of the places in the US.

-Bedford is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bedford is a great place for families with children to consider.
+First of all, many other families with children live here, making Bedford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bedford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bedford’s overall crime rate is lower than average for the country.